Would you like 4Ever & Ever access to Gaylon’s crap?

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow is told he sucks.
+The Diary of a Nobody – Sparrow’s gym membership has expired.
 Today’s Diary.

 ———